Creatine Makes Me Feel Sick: Why & How To Fix?

 Excessive creatine consumption has been shown to have an impact on your gastrointestinal (GI) tract, with an upset stomach and diarrhea being associated side effects of this.

-The same study found that dosing greater than 10 grams of creatine in a single-serve was more likely to have an impact on your GI tract than if you were to split it into two 5g serves across a day.
+The same study found that dosing greater than 10 grams of creatine in a single-serve was more likely to impact your GI tract than if you were to split it into two 5g serves across a day.

-This is where you’ll see a creatine provider suggest something like a 5-7 day loading phase of 20g of creatine per day (to build creatine saturation in the muscles) followed by a maintenance phase of 2-5g of creatine daily.
+This is where a creatine provider suggests something like a 5-7 day loading phase of 20g of creatine per day (to build creatine saturation in the muscles) followed by a maintenance phase of 2-5g of creatine daily.

-Studies overwhelmingly suggest that creatine is best consumed within the recommended dosage ranges of 3-5g per day.
-Staying within these guidelines will still provide you with all the benefits creatine supplementation has to offer.
+Studies overwhelmingly suggest that creatine is best consumed within the recommended dosage ranges of 3-5g daily.
+Staying within these guidelines will still provide you with all the benefits of creatine supplementation.

 2. Mixing Creatine With Sugars

-Mixing creatine in things that contain high refined sugar content became popular because it was thought it would create an insulin spike, assist in absorption and give a better pump.
-Mixing creatine in energy drinks and juices are good examples of this.
+Mixing creatine in things with high refined sugar content became popular because it was thought it would create an insulin spike, assist in absorption, and give a better pump.
+Mixing creatine in energy drinks and juices is a good example of this.

-Why that approach may leave you feeling sick is that both energy drinks and juices are examples of carbohydrates high in refined sugar, which means sugar is released quickly into the bloodstream following consumption.
+That approach may make you sick because energy drinks and juices are examples of carbohydrates high in refined sugar, which means sugar is released quickly into the bloodstream following consumption.

-Research has shown that ingesting carbohydrates with creatine can lead to increased creatine retention, however, that doesn’t mean you need to reach for foods or drinks high in refined sugar as your pre-training carb, particularly if you’re feeling unwell because of it.
+Research has shown that ingesting carbohydrates with creatine can increase creatine retention.
+However, that doesn’t mean you need to reach for foods or drinks high in refined sugar as your pre-training carb, particularly if you feel unwell.

-Having a serving of creatine when eating a starchy or whole-grain pre-workout snack, will serve you just as well.
+A serving of creatine when eating a starchy or whole-grain pre-workout snack will serve you just as well.

 3. Low Water Intake